The Placer County Board of Education, also known as the County Board, serves a vital role as the elected governing body for the Placer County Office

 schools, parents and the community as we work together to provide a globally

 competitive, comprehensive, rigorous and relevant education to all students.
-Read more about our vision, mission and strategic goals.

 The Board of Education approves the Local Control

 Accountability Plan (LCAP) for the county office and its charters, approves the

 county office budget and serves as the appellate body for interdistrict

 transfer, expulsion and charter school appeals.
 Additionally, members of

 the PCOE Board of Education serve as ambassadors for the education system and

 advocate at the local, state and national levels.

 To avoid a costly special election, the Placer County Board of Education has selected the provisional appointment process to fill an open seat created by the resignation of Trustee E. Ken Tokutomi due to ongoing health challenges.
 The unexpired term will end in December 2022.